SeisComP/seiscomp/doc/base/concepts/inventory.rst

 It only configures parameters for modules and module-station associations.
 The management of the inventory can and should be handled by external tools, e.g. `SMP`_.

-The |scname| documentation describes the data model including the :ref:`inventory <api-python-datamodel>`.
+The |scname| documentation describes the
+:ref:`data model including the inventory <api-datamodel-python>`.

 .. _concepts_inventory_format:

-Inventory format
+Inventory Format
 ================

-A typical inventory file in SCML looks like this:
+A typical inventory file in :term:`SCML` looks like this:

 .. code-block:: xml